Filling and sealing the Battery Street Tunnel

 - Street restoration along Battery Street, including sidewalk improvements, new curb ramps, street lighting and other pedestrian improvements.

 Construction will occur both inside the Battery Street Tunnel and on the surface street above.
-The first phase of work will occur mostly inside the tunnel, with little visible work on the surface street.
+The first phase of work will occur mostly inside the tunnel, with little visible work on the surface street aside from short-term lane closures to give crews access to the tunnel below.

 During construction, neighbors and travelers should expect: